rstadev/9-ReadMe-Generator/README.md

   ## Usage
   To use this program, type in node index.js, and the script should launch.
-Then type in your responses to the generated prompts, and a markdown file  will be generated in the develop folder entitled GeneratedReadMe.md.
+Then type in your responses to the generated prompts, and a markdown file  will be generated in the develop folder entitled "GeneratedReadMe".
 This page should have all of the information you provided previously in a professional format.
 From here you can either add onto this tempelate or use it directly in your project.
   <br>

   ## License